Monday, 26 June 2023

 'Well here we are in space, Memnon.
 I fancy some food.
 Would you turn on your Aga for us?
 Oh no its that robot again HcTore, would you stop hectoring us please?
 Agh he's just hit me with his ray gun in my foot - me, A-Killies, look what you've done to my heel!
 No Ora the Panda, don't open your box or you'll let out the space virus and ancient Earth will be doomed!
 Now all we need is the 4th Doctor to turn up...'

-- The ‘floating’ scene.
+NEGATIVES - The ‘floating’ scene is perhaps an ambition too far.
 Gravity on Minyos makes the 4th Doctor and Leela float ‘upwards’ instead of down.
-Which might make sense had anyone actually explained how this planet works and the effects physics had on this world before it happens, but just looks like a suspiciously easy way out of a typical DW dilemma to me.
+Which might make sense had anyone actually explained how this planet works and the effects physics had on this world before it happens, but just looks like a suspiciously easy way out of a typical Dr Who dilemma to me.
+Especially as no one seems to have told Tom Baker that for this scene to make any sense at all he has to stay within the gravitational lines!

 No comments: